H2020-InFuse/cdff_dev/README.md

 * `/path/to/CDFF/` is the directory that contains your local clone of the `CDFF` repository (CDFF-Core and CDFF-Support).
 It is looked for on the command line, in the `CDFFPATH` environment variable, and in the hint file `cdffpath` in the current directory, in this order of precedence.

+### Other Command Line Tools

+CDFF-Dev provides more command line tools than just the code generators.
+They are documented in the [User Documentation of CDFF-Dev](https://docs.google.com/document/d/1yz_w7Eut6Rtg0d4I6R4mze2G8Oip4agyqrTDlKVgC6g):

+* `dfpc_diagram` is explained in Section 1.1.2
+* Utilities for log data handling are described in Section 3.1.6

 ### Testing CDFF-Dev

 Unit testing CDFF-Dev requires the following additional Python packages: